Masicko/ElChemTools/README.md

 - numerical simulation (using the defined model) of
   - EIS (using linearization and Fourier transformation),
   - CV (Cyclic Voltammetry)
-  - Capacitance measurement of a blocking electrode regime
+  - differential capacitance measurement of a blocking electrode regime
   - ... more custom made experiments
 - running large numerical parametric studies using personal notebook or a computional cluster